Working in the Blue Light Sector

 7. Electronic Medical Records (EMR) Systems:

-8. Surveillance Systems:
+8. Surveillance and Monitoring Systems:

 9. Traffic Management Devices: